eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/032-preferences/040-editor/040-save_actions.md

 #### Note:

-Save Action settings can also be configured for an existing project by right-clicking the project in PHP Explorer view and selecting **Properties | Save Actions**.
+Save Action settings can also be configured for an existing project by right-clicking the project in Project Explorer view and selecting **Properties | Save Actions**.

 <!--note-end-->